KasraF/SnipPy/README.md

-# LooPy
+# PopPy

-The source code for SnipPy, the tool created for the [Small-Step Live Programming By Example](https://dl.acm.org/doi/10.1145/3379337.3415869) paper.
+This `poppy` branch contains source code for PopPy, an extension to SnipPy, the tool created for the [Small-Step Live Programming By Example](https://dl.acm.org/doi/10.1145/3379337.3415869) paper, that accepts partial output specifications.

-This is a meta-repository containing the instructions, build scripts, and necessary submodules to build a version of SnipPy ready to run in your browser!
-(For the local version see [here](https://github.com/KasraF/SnipPy)).
+This is a meta-repository containing the instructions, build scripts, and necessary submodules to build a local version of PopPy.

 ## Content
 1. [Modules](#modules)